-The Gaillard Center began as a 1960’s era, general purpose 2,700-seat auditorium and exhibit hall.
-In 2010, David M. Schwarz Architects was commissioned to lead the design of a renovation and expansion of the facility.
-The project scope included a full renovation of the auditorium, a renovation and expansion of the existing exhibit hall into a banquet facility and the construction of an office building that abuts the existing building on two sides and accommodates several of the City’s departmental offices.
+The Gaillard Center began as a 1960s-era, general purpose, 2,700-seat auditorium and exhibit hall known as the Gaillard Auditorium.
+In 2010, we were commissioned to the lead the design of a wholesale renovation and expansion.
+The project scope includes a full renovation of the auditorium, a renovation and expansion of the existing exhibit hall into a banquet facility and the construction of an incorporated office building to serve several of the City of Charleston’s departmental offices.